AmeerTaweel/dotfiles/README.md

 Git has no dependencies.

+## IDEA Vim

+Vim emulation plugin for IDEs based on the IntelliJ Platform.
+It has no dependencies.

 ## Rofi

 Rofi is my default run launcher.

 **NOTE**: This config needs Rofi v1.7.0 or newer.

+## SSH

+This repo contains my ssh config as a submodule.

 ## Tmux